NutekSecurity/nutek-apple/README.md

 in many ways similar, or even less capable, because in command line - you're on top, you're left alone like Alice in Wonderland deep inside your dreams of power, and you know what?
 You can have this power!
 Just follow along.

+The only exceptions for this are text editors, terminals and Wireshark (try termshark in CLI).

 ## Installation

 1. Install Homebrew